thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 			final String expectedResult)
 ```

-The annotation `@CsvSource` contains a comma seperated list of values which will for the test execution.
+The annotation `@CsvSource` contains a comma separated list of values for the test execution.

 For more details see in the [JUnit documentation](https://junit.org/junit5/docs/5.0.3/api/org/junit/jupiter/params/provider/CsvSource.html).